 The group has long feared that Iraqi control of the camp would lead to the expulsion of the group to Iran.
-The Iragi government tried to calm those fears in January 2009 by saying that it would adhere to all international obligations not to do so, but that trust was lost on July 28, 2009, when Iraq used force to overcome resident resistance to setting up a police post in the camp.
+The Iraqi government tried to calm those fears in January 2009 by saying that it would adhere to all international obligations not to do so, but that trust was lost on July 28, 2009, when Iraq used force to overcome resident resistance to setting up a police post in the camp.
 At least eleven residents of the Camp were killed.
 In December 2009, Iraq announced the group would be relocated to a detention center near Samawah, in southern Iraq; substantial resistance by the Ashraf residents is expected if and when Iraq attempts to implement that decision.
 No date has been set for the relocation.
-Secretary of State Clinton testified before the House Foreign Affairs Committee on February 25, 2010, that it is U.S. understanding that adequate food, fuel, and medical supplies are reaching camp residents.
-However, the ranking member of the House Foreign Affairs Committee cited reports that dispute that assertion during a November 18, 2010, hearing of the Committee on Iraq.
+Secretary of State Clinton testified before the House Foreign Affairs Committee on February 25, 2010, and again on March 1, 2011, that it is the U.S. understanding that adequate food, fuel, and medical supplies are reaching camp residents.
+However, there continue to be questions about that assertion.
 The EU "de-listing," discussed above, might help resolve the issue by causing EU governments to take in those at Ashraf.
 H.Res.
 704 deplores Iraqi government violence against Ashraf residents and calls on the U.S. government to "take all necessary and appropriate steps" to protect Ashraf residents in accordance with international law and U.S. treaty commitments.
 The Ashraf residents' fears have heightened as of June 10, 2010, when the U.S. military announced that full physical control over Ashraf would pass to the Iraqi Security Forces as of July 1, 2010.
 That transfer occurred and the U.S. military post near the Camp has closed.